 Within the Counselor Education Department at Bridgewater State University both our Mental Health, M.Ed program and our School Counseling M.Ed program are CACREP accredited.
 This means that there are additional standards set forth that our program and students need to meet.
-When you are reviewing requirements you will see references made to CACREP 2009 Standards.
-All additional programs within the Counselor Education Department, (Mental Health Dual License, CAGS in Mental Health, Post Master's in School Counseling and Student Affairs), are held to CACREP standards as well, to ensure that all students are provided with a well-rounded and academically enriching experience.
+When you are reviewing requirements you will see references made to CACREP 2016 Standards.